 Q: How does the work culture differ from home?
 Do you have any tips for expats doing business in Buenos Aires?
 Did you have any particularly difficult experiences adapting to local business culture?

 A: Business in Argentina is more social than what people coming from Northern Europe (and even the US) might be used to.
-According to studies, this has something to do with the fact that Argentines (and Latin Americans, in general) tend to create trust in business environments through getting to know the new person arriving in the company.
-In Northern European countries and the US, trust toward a new colleague is more connected to tasks and problem solving.
+According to studies, this has something to do with the fact that Argentines (and Latin Americans, in general) tend to create trust in business environments by getting to know the new person arriving in the company.
+In Northern European countries and the US, trust toward a new colleague is more connected to tasks and problem-solving.
 So, don’t hesitate to accept if you are invited for an asado (Argentinian BBQ) by your new workplace.
 It can be key in building good relations!
 If you are working for a bigger international company in Buenos Aires or Argentina, in general, you might not feel this kind of business culture as much as at a local company.

 Q: Is there any advice you would like to offer new expat arrivals to Buenos Aires?

 A: You will experience many things in Buenos Aires which are different from what you are used to.
 Sometimes in the most unexpected ways.
 Don’t try to fight it!
-Try to understand why Argentines do things like they do.
-Study Argentina’s history, politics, economy to better get a grip on why Argentina is what it is today.
+Try to understand why Argentines do things as they do.
+Study Argentina’s history, politics, and economy to better get a grip on why Argentina is what it is today.

 ► Interviewed September 2019